 We provide customized mezzanine debt and equity financing solutions to lower middle-market companies, which we define as U.S. based companies having revenues between \$10.0 million and \$150.0 million.
-We were formed to continue and to expand the business of Fidus Mezzanine Capital, L.P., a fund formed in February 2007 that is licensed by the SBA as an SBIC and to make investments in portfolio companies directly at the parent level.
+We were formed to continue and to expand the business of Fidus Mezzanine Capital, L.P., a fund formed in February 2007 that is licensed by the United States Small Business Administration ("SBA") as a Small Business Investment Company ("SBIC") and to make investments in portfolio companies directly at the parent level.
 Our investment objective is to provide attractive risk-adjusted returns by generating both current income from our debt investments and capital appreciation from our equity related investments.
 Our investment strategy includes partnering with business owners, management teams and financial sponsors by providing customized financing for ownership transactions, recapitalizations, strategic acquisitions, business expansion and other growth initiatives.
 We seek to maintain a diversified portfolio of investments in order to help mitigate the potential effects of adverse economic events related to particular companies, regions or industries.

-On June 20, 2011, Fidus Investment Corporation acquired all of the limited partnership interests of Fidus Mezzanine Capital, L.P. and membership interests of Fidus Mezzanine Capital GP, LLC, its general partner, through the Formation Transactions, resulting in Fidus Mezzanine Capital, L.P. becoming our wholly-owned SBIC subsidiary.
-Immediately following the Formation Transactions, we elected to be treated as a business development company under the 1940 Act and our investment activities have been managed by Fidus Investment Advisors (our "Investment Advisor") and supervised by our board of directors, a majority of whom are independent of us and our Investment Advisor.
+Fidus Investment Corporation was formed as a Maryland corporation on February 14, 2011.
+On June 20, 2011, Fidus Investment Corporation acquired all of the limited partnership interests of Fidus Mezzanine Capital, L.P. and membership interests of Fidus Mezzanine Capital GP, LLC, its general partner, through the Formation Transactions (as defined in Note 1 to the consolidated financial statements), resulting in Fidus Mezzanine Capital, L.P. becoming our wholly-owned SBIC subsidiary.
+Immediately following the Formation Transactions, we elected to be treated as a business development company ("BDC") under the 1940 Act and our investment activities have been managed by Fidus Investment Advisors, LLC (our "Investment Advisor") and supervised by our board of directors, a majority of whom are independent of us.